|

 at all, because the situation was completely beyond my control - Harpsie's

-cancer progressed at a rate that had nothing to do with me.
-The Pet loss
+cancer progressed at a rate that had nothing to do with me or my efforts

 link below does have some information on the types of bargains which are